plainionist/plainionist.github.io/_posts/2017-05-21-Unraveling-Bootstrap.md

 You will learn

 - how to layout your pages
-- how to style Html elements including forms and tables
+- how to style HTML elements including forms and tables
 - how to build navigation control
 - ... and many more